fechanique/cordova-plugin-fcm/README.md

 + Application is in foreground:

-   The notification data is received in the JavaScript callback without notification bar message (this is the normal behaviour of mobile push notifications).
+   The notification data is received in the JavaScript callback without notification bar message (this is the normal behavior of mobile push notifications).

 + Application is in background or closed:

   1. The device displays the notification message in the device notification bar.
   2. If the user taps the notification, the application comes to foreground and the notification data is received in the JavaScript callback.
-  3. If the user does not tap the notification but opens the applicacion, nothing happens until the notification is tapped.
+  3. If the user does not tap the notification but opens the application, nothing happens until the notification is tapped.

 ## Authorship